corda/corda-docs-portal/content/en/tools/archiving-service/archiving-service-index.md

 When the Archive Service processes a late-arriving transaction that references an already-condemned transaction, it reverts the archivability of the referenced transaction: its reference counter is incremented, and its pending walkback/delete markers are cleared, so it is no longer considered archivable.
 The overall effect depends on how far the referenced transaction had progressed through the archiving pipeline:

 * **Collected, but not yet walked back**: the revert is fully consistent.
 No dependency counters had been modified yet, and the transaction simply returns to the tracked (non-archivable) state.
 * **Already walked back (pending delete)**: only the referenced transaction itself is reverted.
 Its walkback had already decremented the counters of its parent transactions, so its own back-chain (ancestors) may remain condemned and can still be archived and deleted.
 In that case, the dependency chain of the late-arriving transaction is no longer complete on this node.
+The Archive Service remembers that the transaction has already been walked back: when the late-arriving transaction is itself archived later and the referenced transaction becomes archivable again, it is marked for deletion directly, **without being walked back a second time**.
+Its parents' and attachments' counters are therefore never decremented twice, so a parent transaction whose other outputs are still consumed or referenced by live transactions is never condemned as a side effect of the revert.
 * **Already marked into an archive job** (`create-snapshot` has run): the revert does not remove the transaction from the snapshot that was already created — a subsequent `delete-vault` will still delete it.
 To pick up the revert, abort the job with `restore-snapshot` and re-run the archiving steps.
 * **Already deleted from the vault**: there is nothing left to revert locally.
 When the transaction is needed again, Corda's back-chain resolution re-downloads it (and its chain) from peers, and the re-recorded transactions re-enter the iterative model as new.
 The exported archive (`import-snapshot`) is the ultimate backstop for restoring deleted chains.

 Note that only the referenced transaction itself is reverted; any of its *descendants* that were already condemned remain condemned.
 This is correct behavior: resolving the late-arriving transaction requires the referenced transaction and its ancestors, not its other descendants.

+The same protection applies to transactions brought back by `import-snapshot` or marked by `delete-transactions`: they are recorded as already walked back when their tracking rows are created, so a late-arriving reference to them followed by a re-collection never disturbs the counters of their retained source transactions either.
+See [Restore, import, and the iterative tracking data](#restore-import-and-the-iterative-tracking-data).

 To reduce the exposure to this edge case: